 - Optionally, you may wish to attend the GEC meeting where your proposal will be considered in order to make clarifications and answer questions as needed.

 - In any case, the GEC will report its decision to the faculty member and chair of the sponsoring department, the chair of UCC, and the Registrar's Office, clearly indicating the category where the 190 course should be counted.
 If and only after the GEC approves a proposal, the Registrar's Office may instantiate the course and allow students to enroll in it.

 - Assessment materials consistent with the format for other general education courses must be submitted each time a 190 special topics course is taught; assessment materials for fall courses should be submitted by the following March 1st and materials for spring courses should be submitted by the following October 1st.

 Consider the following:

-- Any General Education special topics course can be offered a maximum of three (3) times.
+- Any General Education special topics course can be offered a maximum of four (4) times.
 If the department wishes to continue offering the course, it must permanently create the course through the normal UCC process.

 - Departments that have offerings in multiple categories (for example, GEO) may choose which category the selected topics course will belong to.
 The proposal should indicate how the course will meet the objectives of the chosen category.